-When parents are separating or divorcing in Georgia, the ideal outcome is that they make their own custody arrangement, one that meets the needs of the entire family.
+When parents are separating or divorcing in Georgia, the ideal outcome is that they make their own child custody arrangement, one that meets the needs of the entire family.
 If this can’t happen due to hostility between the parents, the court will have to step in.

 Many fathers dread this prospect because they assume that mothers have an advantage when it comes to custody, especially if the children are younger.
-While this may have been the case at one time, Georgia courts today base their decision on the best interest of the child, not the gender of the parent.
+While this may have been the case at one time, Georgia courts today base their child custody decision on the best interest of the child, not the gender of the parent.

-What Are the Potential Custody Arrangements?
+What Are the Potential Child Custody Arrangements in Georgia?

 - Legal: The parent with legal custody has the right to make major decisions about where the child lives and goes to school, what medical and dental care they receive, what religion they observe, and similar choices.

 - Physical: Physical custody indicates which child the parent lives with.